miku/esbulk/docs/esbulk.md

 into elasticsearch running on a given server address.
 The documents are batched and indexed in parallel to achieve a high indexing throughput.

+The newline delimited JSON text file format is explained at http://jsonlines.org/.

 OPTIONS
 -------

 `-0`
-  Set the number of replicas to 0 during indexing (this can speed up indexing significantly, the original value is restored at the end an may cause some delay until the cluster is green).
+  Set the number of replicas to 0 during indexing (this can speed up indexing significantly, the original value is restored at the end and may cause delay until the cluster is green).

 `-cpuprofile` *filename*
   Write cpu profile to given filename.